 MoDOT would like to see all projects completed within the programmed amount.
 The goal is to deliver projects at the programmed amount allowing the greatest number of projects to be built with the funding available.
-MoDOT's data indicates that there is a great deal of deviation among individual projects with half over and half under budget.
-Continued emphasis will be placed on scoping projects and developing estimates that represent the true cost of delivering the projects.
-MoDOT will strive to deliver quality projects cheaper by using practical design.
+Our data indicates that there is a great deal of deviation among individual projects with half over and half under budget.
+Continued emphasis is being placed on scoping projects and developing estimates that represent the true cost of delivering the projects.
+We are striving to deliver quality projects cheaper by using practical design.